Gunfire heard near Bangladesh border as thousands flee Myanmar violence

 Rohingya have been fleeing Myanmar to Bangladesh since the early 1990s and there are now around 400,000 in the country, where they are a source of tension between the two nations who both regard them as the other country's citizens.

-(Additional reporting by Krishna N. Das in NEW DELHI and Reuters staff; Editing by Lincoln Feast)
+(Additional reporting by Krishna N. Das, Stephen Jewkes and Reuters staff; Editing by Lincoln Feast and Mark Potter)